-When we sat down with a couple of interior designers to get some ideas for our master bathroom layout and the design of our kitchen, we learned a few things about ‘standard dimensions’ and residential building code requirements that are good to know when designing a new home.
+When we sat down with a couple of interior designers to get some ideas for our master bathroom layout and the design of our kitchen, we learned a few things about ‘standard dimensions’ and residential building code requirements (including standard shower size) that are good to know when designing a new home.

 Below are the residential code requirements which apply specifically to the bathroom — important bathroom dimensions & standard sizes you need to know!